Woodford Island: Economy

 Woodford Island is mostly flood plain which supports the primary industries of sugar cane and milk producing cattle.
-A small fishing fleet ply the Clarence River.
+A small fishing fleet plies the Clarence River.
 There are a few small businesses, however, most residents travel off the island to Maclean or Grafton for goods and services.

 People and geography

 There are approximately 300 people living on the island.
 Through its almost exact centre is a mountain ridge.
 The rest is plains which are subjected to periodic flooding.
 The largest town is Brushgrove at the south of the island.
 It holds major aboriginal significance in the area and the aboriginal village of Ilarwill.

 History

+Woodford Island was one of the first places inhabited by Europeans on the Far-North Coast.
+Original settler John Small was attracted to the abundance of Australian Redcedar.